 For example, for the query “kids multivitamin”, the title from hiyahealth.com’s product page returned “Kids Daily Multivitamin – Hiya Health” which Google kept only one of the brand names to the end and move more generic keywords to the front.

-Another example is Amazon’s categorical pages which usually put its brand name to the front of its title tag.
-However, Google’s rewritten title almost always moves the brand name to the end of the title and keeps the more generic keywords to the front.
+Another example is Amazon’s categorical pages, which usually put its brand name at the front of the title tag.
+However, Google’s rewritten title almost always moves the brand name to the end of the title and keeps the more generic keywords at the front.

-However, when the brand name is relevant to the main theme of the page, Google will usually do the opposite and move the brand name to the front.
-For example, when searching “computer store” the returned page of Newegg.com is its home page, where the brand name is relevant and important, so Google moved the brand name to the front of the title.
+However, when the brand name is relevant to the page’s central theme, Google will usually do the opposite and move the brand name to the front.
+For example, when searching “computer store,” the returned page of Newegg.com is its home page, where the brand name is relevant and essential, so Google moved the brand name to the front of the title.

 Tips from this pattern: